-This is a partial list of publications by our engineering staff.
-The following are related to Pressure Vessel Design & Analysis.
+This is a partial list of publications on the topic of Pressure Vessel Design & Analysis – written by Bill, Sr. and others.

 (PDF) “Vessels for Elevated Temperature Service” by W. J. O’Donnell and J. S. Porowski, Chapter One, Developments in Pressure Vessel Technology:4, Book published by Applied Science Publishers Ltd., England, Edited by R. W. Nichols, 1983.